Degree Angular Scale Interferometer: Results

 DASI made its first observations over 97 days during the 2000 austral winter, measuring temperature anisotropies of the CMB in 32 roughly adjacent circular areas of the sky, each 3.4° in diameter.
-These observations were highly sensitive, typically at an rms precision of 10μK.
+These observations were highly sensitive, typically at an rms precision of 10 μK.
 After another set of measurements in 2001 the team reported the results the first measurements of the 2nd and 3rd acoustic peaks in the CMB's power spectrum, the 1st had been discovered by earlier experiments MAT/TOCO, BOOMERanG and MAXIMA.

 The cuts of DASI's data were done with a strict "jackknife" test which removed data which was gathered when certain parameters were exceeded, for example if the sun rose more than 5° over the horizon, or there was a large offset or excessive noise in the data suggesting a hardware glitch.
 This is a standard practise which sacrifices some accuracy for improved reliability.

 In December 2002, the DASI team reported the discovery of polarization anisotropies in the CMB.
 This followed 2 years and 271 days of observations of two of the previous 3.4° diameter FWHM areas.
 22 days of data was cut.

 The experiment was continued through the austral winter of 2003, and the new data confirmed the conclusions of the previous two years.